Kirill-Geskin/otus-cpp-basics/Homework/04.Engineering_Calculator/README.md

 to read the numbers from left to right, constantly accumulate their result in the accumulator, multiplying the current result by 10 (left shift) and adding a new number.

+The scheme of transitions between the states of the lexer is shown below.
 Each new character read from the input stream can transfer the lexer to a new state or leave it in the previous one (transition like a loop).
 Empty - initial state, End - final.
 The labels on the arrows indicate the set of characters to navigate through.

 ![lexer-state-transition-state-machine](https://github.com/Kirill-Geskin/otus-cpp-basics/blob/main/Homework/IMG/lexer-state-transition-state-machine.png)

+Let's consider the following example.
+The input to the lexer is the string 12 + a.
+The initial state is Empty.
+Read the first character '1'.
+There is a transition from the Empty state to the ReadNumber state signed as 0-9 (which means any character from '0' to '9' or any digit).
+The state changes to ReadNumber, and the class member variable number_ is set to 1.
+The next character '2' remains in the same ReadNumber state, and the variable number_ is assigned the value 10 * 1 + 2 = 12.
+The next character '+' puts the automaton in the Empty state (jump on the arrow 0̂-9,which is read as any character except the range from '0' to '9').
+In this case, the next_token() method returns the value Token::Number, signaling that a number has been read from the input stream.
+The read '+' character is remembered so that it can be used the next time the method is called.

 Assembly instructions